Why I Needed Anterior Cervical Disk Fusion Surgery

-Ice packs and walks were wonderful for short term relief to take the edge off.
-The surgical site and spinal bones felt only somewhat sore, so it was just mainly my trachea that caused most of the pain and difficulty swallowing.
+Ice packs and walks were terrific for short-term relief to take the edge off.
+The surgical site and spinal bones felt only somewhat sore, so mainly my trachea caused most of the pain and difficulty swallowing.

 Post-op Day #4

-I was still having much difficulty getting solids down due to my swollen trachea and esophagus, and I was honestly unsure which one was the culprit; maybe both?
+I still had much difficulty getting solids down due to my swollen trachea and esophagus and was honestly unsure which was the culprit; maybe both?
 I made some turkey noodle soup to step up my game a bit.

 Post-op Day #5

-By day #5, I was on my own as my husband had to go back to work.
-The pain had not subsided much and the lumpy, painful throat was the worst part of the whole ordeal as it felt like razor blades.
-I felt like I was in a brain fog too.
-I guess going from taking no medications most of my life to 2-3 different medications in one week will have that effect.
-I started spacing the pain medication out for longer intervals and the neck brace seemed to exacerbate the pain.
-I was advised to wear the brace during all waking hours and that I could have it off for sleeping.
+By day #5, I was on my own as my husband returned to work.
+The pain hadn't subsided much, and the lumpy, painful throat was the worst part of the whole ordeal.
+It felt like razor blades in my throat.
+I was in brain fog, going from taking no medications most of my life to 2-3 different medicines in one week.
+I started spacing the pain medication out for longer intervals, and the neck brace seemed to exacerbate the pain.
+I was advised to wear the brace during all waking hours and could have it off for sleeping.

 Post-op day #6

 The fun kept coming.
-I woke up abruptly at 11:30 that night with a choking feeling, as if my tongue was swollen.
+I woke up abruptly at 11:30 that night with a choking feeling as if my tongue had swollen.
 I also had no sense of taste.
-It took me awhile to realize that I was breathing fine and not having an allergic reaction to something, so I finally settled back down and went back to sleep.
-Who knows what that was all about?
+It took me a while to realize I was breathing fine and not having an allergic reaction to something.
+I finally settled down and went back to sleep.

-By this point, I was getting around great, my appetite was back to normal, and I had a great visit with with a friend for a few hours, which included a nice, big latte' from the local coffee shop.
-It's amazing how much a visit and a treat can lift one's spirits.
+By this point, I was getting around great, my appetite was back to normal, and I had a great visit with a friend for a few hours, including a beautiful, big latte' from the local coffee shop.
+It's incredible how much a visit and a treat can lift one's spirits.

-I got my first look at my incision with the steri-strips off that morning and it didn't look so good.
-My nursing expertise told me right away that it looked infected, so I called my surgeon's office and they called back with a prescription for antibiotics just to be on the safe side.
+I got my first look at my incision with the steri-strips off that morning, and it didn't look so good.
+My nursing expertise told me right away it looked infected, so I called my surgeon's office, and they called in a prescription for antibiotics to be on the safe side.

 Post-op Day #7

-I got out and walked 2 miles today.
-This was a huge victory for just being one week out.
+I walked two miles today, a significant victory for being one week out.

 Post-op Day #8

-Today I started really thinking about my marathon running and that maybe one day soon, I could train hard again!
-I was really feeling good, could swallow without pain, and felt that healing was finally taking place.
+Today I started thinking about my marathon running and how maybe one day soon, I could train hard again!
+I felt good, swallowed without pain, and felt healing was finally taking place.

 Post-op day #12

 It was so pretty outside for a late November day.
-I'd been taking daily walks ever since the day after surgery despite how terrible I felt a few of those days.
-Not being able to drive was a pain, although I knew that would not be a good idea since I couldn't move my neck yet, and technically still had to wear the brace.
-I was sitting there today looking at my crappy fingernails and being that there is a nail studio within a mile and a half walk from my house, I hoofed it there and back.
+I'd been taking a daily walk or two ever since the day after surgery, despite how terrible I felt a few of those days.
+Being unable to drive was a pain, although I knew it would be a bad idea since I couldn't move my neck yet, and still needed to wear the brace.
 There's nothing like a good manicure to make a girl feel happy!
+Since my nail studio is a 1.5-mile walk from my house, I decided to walk there and back.

 After my nail appointment, I met one of my running friends for a brisk seven-mile walk.
-I wasn't even even two weeks post-op and I felt like I could've done more!
+I wasn't even two weeks post-op and felt like I could've done more!

-I went back to yoga the last two days! ( hitched a ride from another fellow yogi as I'm still not allowed to drive.
+I went back to yoga for the last two days!
+(I hitched a ride from a fellow yogi as I'm still not allowed to drive).
 I took it very easy, wore my brace, modified every move, and didn't do anything with an inversion or twist.
-It felt so good to get those bones loosened up.
+It felt so good to get my muscles loosened up.

 Post-op day #20

-I had my first surgical post-op visit at the three-week mark, which should have been after two weeks, but my surgeon cancelled due to a personal emergency.
-I felt like this was way too long to wait for a post-op visit, so I just listened to my body, pushed where I felt I could, and rested afterwards.
-I was not going to waste a second of what could've been a whole week of being allowed to start adding my activities back in!
+I had my first surgical post-op visit at the three-week mark, which should've been after two weeks, but my surgeon canceled due to a personal emergency.
+I felt like this was too long to wait for a post-op visit, so I listened to my body, pushed where I thought I could, and rested afterward.
+I wasn't going to waste a second of what could've been a whole week of being allowed to start adding my activities back in!

 I also went back to my nursing "desk job" at the end of the second week before having my follow-up appointment, which we determined over the phone.
-I had to have a friend or my husband drive me since I was not yet cleared.
+I had a friend or husband drive me since I wasn't cleared to drive.
 I got a little achy towards the end of the shift from sitting so long, but it went better than I'd anticipated.

-While at the surgeon's office, I got scolded for asking if I could go back to yoga (not admitting that I had been to two classes already) and since he "threw me a bone" allowing me to go back to work at two weeks, he said absolutely no yoga for two months!
+While at the surgeon's office, the Dr. scolded me for the asking to go back to yoga (not admitting I had been to two classes already), and since he "threw me a bone" and allowed me to return to work at two weeks, he said, "absolutely no yoga for two months"!
 Not even modified, easy yoga.
-He said if I mess up the hardware, he will go in from the back and put in rods, and then I really won't be happy with the recovery.
-I got the green light to drive though, so small victory there.
+He said if I mess up the hardware, he will go in from the back and put in rods, and then I won't be happy with the recovery.
+I got the green light to drive, so a small victory there.

-I set up physical therapy visits that would start around the 30-day post-op mark.
-I was getting tired of holding my neck stiff and still, so I actually looked forward to the therapy.
-The surgeon said that I could go walking as much as I wanted, but was still not allowed to use the stationary bike.
-I really didn't mean to be a difficult patient, but I knew this was going to be the hardest part of my recovery because I am a very active woman.
+I set up physical therapy visits to start around the 30-day post-op mark.
+I was tired of holding my neck stiff and still, so I looked forward to the therapy.
+The surgeon said I could walk as much as I wanted but was still not allowed to use the stationary bike.
+I didn't mean to be a difficult patient, but I knew this would be the most challenging part of my recovery because I am a very active woman.

 The Success of Anterior Cervical Disk Fusion Surgery